wp-plugins/formidable/readme.txt

 * Changed the ID of the select, user id, and hidden fields to "field_" plus field key
 * Moved the "Edit HTML" button out of the "Advanced Form Options" area
 * Only load css when needed
-* Free only: If no email address is inserted, the email will be sent to the admin email.
+* Free only: If no email address is inserted, the email will be sent to the admin email
+* PRO: Added Time field
 * PRO: Only load date javascript when a date field has been loaded
 * PRO: Added option to attach file uploads to email notifications
 * PRO: Moved file uploads to uploads/formidable